The song “Summertime,” made famous by the incomparable Ella Fitzgerald, starts like this:

 - Stay ahead of the curve and anticipate how you might feel based on prior experiences.

-- Instead of focusing on what you can’t do (for example running a 5k) focus on what you CAN do, like sit in the shade and pass out water.
+- Instead of focusing on what you don’t feel you can do – for example running a 5K – and focus on what you feel you are up for, like sitting in the shade and passing out water.

 Many people enjoy traveling and taking vacations over the summer months.
 Exploring different places, cultures, foods and sights can be inspiring and life-changing.
 However, the stress of travel and the physical toll it can take can be extremely difficult for someone suffering from lupus.

 So, how do you enjoy your summer travels without causing yourself to go into a lupus flare?
 What can you do to make traveling less stressful and more enjoyable?
 Here is are some highlights to help you from our Kaleidoscope Fighting Lupus Travel Guide!